AdaCore/gnat-llvm/README.md

 =========

-This is an Ada compiler based on LLVM, connecting the GNAT front-end to the LLVM code generator.

-This is a work-in-progress research project that's not meant for and shouldn't be used for industrial purposes.
-It's meant to show the feasibility of generating LLVM bitcode for Ada and to open the LLVM ecosystem to Ada.
+This is an Ada compiler based on LLVM, connecting the GNAT front-end to the LLVM code generator to generate LLVM bitcode for Ada and to open the LLVM ecosystem to Ada.

 Note that we are not planning on replacing any existing GNAT port that's based on GCC: this project is meant to provide additional, not replacement, GNAT ports.

-Early users are welcome to experiment with this technology and provide feedback on successes, usages, limitations, pull requests, etc.
+You are welcome to experiment with this technology and provide feedback on successes, usages, limitations, pull requests, etc.

 - For more information on LLVM, see [llvm.org](https://llvm.org).
 - For more information on GNAT, see [adacore.com](https://www.adacore.com).

-GNAT LLVM has been built successfully on GNU/Linux and Mac OS Mojave x86_64 native targets, using LLVM 10.0.0.
-Do not hesitate to report success on other configurations.

 Building
 --------